-The taxpayer argued assessment inequity as the basis of the appeal.
+The taxpayer contends assessment inequity as the basis of the appeal.
 When unequal treatment in the assessment process is the basis of the appeal, the inequity of the assessments must be proved by clear and convincing evidence.
 86 Ill.Admin.Code §1910.63(e).
 Proof of unequal treatment in the assessment process should consist of documentation of the assessments for the assessment year in question of not less than three comparable properties showing the similarity, proximity and lack of distinguishing characteristics of the assessment comparables to the subject property.
 86 Ill.Admin.Code §1910.65(b).
-The Board finds the appellant failed to meet this burden of proof.
+The Board finds the appellant did not meet this burden of proof and a reduction in the subject's assessment is not warranted.

-The record contains six assessment comparables for the Board's consideration.
-The Board gave less weight to the comparables submitted by the appellant.
-Comparable #1 is smaller in dwelling size and older in age; comparable #2 is of a dissimilar design; and comparable #3 is smaller in dwelling size when compared to the subject.
-In addition, all the comparable have basements that are considerably smaller than the subject.
-The Board finds the comparables submitted by the board of review are more similar when compared to the subject in location, design, age, dwelling size and most features, but have superior finished basement area.
-These comparables have improvement assessments ranging from \$318,900 to \$355,180 or from \$57.17 to \$61.67 per square foot of living area.
-The subject property has an improvement assessment of \$318,360 or \$54.80 per square foot of living area, which falls below the range established by the most similar assessment comparables contained in the record.
-After considering adjustments to the comparables for any differences when compared to the subject, the Board finds the subject's improvement assessment is supported.
-Therefore, no reduction in the subject's assessment is warranted.
+The parties submitted information on a total of six suggested equity comparables for the Board's consideration.
+The Board gave less weight to the appellant's comparables due to their smaller dwelling size when compared to the subject property.
+In addition, all the comparables have basements that are considerably smaller than the subject property.
+The Board finds the board of review comparables were more similar to the subject in age, dwelling size, design and most features.
+These comparables had improvement assessments ranging from \$60.77 to \$65.55 per square foot of living area.
+The subject's improvement assessment of \$58.24 per square foot of living area falls below the range established by the best comparables in this record.
+Based on this record, the Board finds the appellant did not demonstrate with clear and convincing evidence that the subject's improvement was inequitably assessed and a reduction in the subject's assessment is not justified.